Boyd261/Beacon-Scanner/README.md

 You can download the app via [Google Play](https://play.google.com/store/apps/details?id=com.hogervries.beaconscanner) or you can fork this repo and install it via Android Studio.

 This application is an open source project.
-We're students in our 2nd year so any feedback is much appreciated!
+We're students in our 3rd year so any feedback is much appreciated!

 We're working hard on making this app as awesome as it could be.
 Some of the features we're working on right now are:
+* Beacon Scanner Plus(Replacing the old app)
+* Fixing annoying bugs
-* Saving and sending log files
+* Saving and sending logs
+* Better settings
+* Background scanning
-* Adding beacon formats for scanning
+* Adding an action for a particular beacon(opening an app/sending a message etc).

 # Credits